 3. For mirror polishing, the steel must be ASSAB 136, with a hardness of 52-54HRC.
 (High tempering temperature is required, and it is best to use a vacuum furnace for doing so.)

 Q7.
 What are Kemal’s capacity and advantage for Mold Manufacturing?

 Kemal can manufacture 550 sets of molds per year for our customers all over the world.
 And we have a comprehensive set of state of the are mold manufacturing machines.
-We have 1 MAKINO & 1 MIKRON CNC milling machine, with the high precision of ±0.002.
-Besides, we have 4 precision wire-cut machines (SODICK) made by Japan, with the precision of ±0.003.
+We have 1 MAKINO & 1 MIKRON CNC milling machine, with a high precision of ±0.002.
+Besides, we have 4 precision wire-cut machines (SODICK) made by Japan, with a precision of ±0.003.
 As for mirror EDM machines, we have 2 CHARMILLES, 2 SODICK, and 2 MirrorDick with ±0.002 precision.
 Moreover, we have 13 CNC machines for steel processing only, while 5 CNC machines for electrodes.
 We separate the CNC machines into 2 different workshops, so the machines can be protected against dirty or damage.

 Q8.
 How does Kemal control quality during Mold Manufacturing?

-Kemal always puts quality in the first place.
+With ISO9001 certificated, Kemal always puts quality in the first place.
 To meet customer’s requirements and expectations, we manage the quality of tooling and goods by the advanced measurement facilities, under the advanced and complete quality control system, with the scientific methods of quality control.

 During mold manufacturing, Kemal will do the In-coming Material Inspection and Manufacturing Process Inspection.